MusiCRS: Benchmarking Audio-Centric Conversational Recommendation

-\textbf{Corpus Refinement and Audio Grounding.} We refine the dataset by retaining conversations with 2–30 musical entities, focusing on substantive discussions while eliminating noise.
-Comments were limited to 5 entities to prevent verbosity and topic drift~\cite{xu2024cleaner}.
-Ground truth entities are extracted from comments and ranked by upvote scores.
-By incorporating popularity signals while maintaining diverse subreddit representation, this approach balances mainstream and niche musical content~\cite{salganik2023fairness}.
-YouTube links were validated and processed into audio clips, grounding each conversation in authentic music content for evaluation.
+\textbf{Corpus Refinement and Audio Grounding.} We refine the dataset by retaining conversations with $2$–$30$ musical entities, focusing on substantive discussions while eliminating noise.
+We cap each comment at $5$ entities to prevent verbosity and topic drift~\cite{xu2024cleaner}.
+Ground truth entities are extracted from comments and ranked by upvote score.
+We use upvotes as a popularity signal while maintaining diverse subreddit representation, balancing mainstream and niche musical content~\cite{salganik2023fairness}.
+YouTube links were validated and segmented into audio clips, grounding each conversation in authentic music content for evaluation.
 Fig.~\ref{fig:exam} illustrates genre-specific conversations, including the derived query, audio clip, and candidate pools.

-\textbf{Human Validation.} To ensure conversational and musical grounding, four graduate students manually validated $1,623$ conversations.
-Each was categorized as \textit{music}, \textit{pop culture}, or \textit{other}, with YouTube link verification and entity relevance review.
-During this process, $41.3\%$ of URLs were discarded as invalid while $10.5\%$ were corrected or added through manual verification.
-Entity refinement removed $20.0\%$ of irrelevant entities and recovered $0.3\%$ missing ones, improving overall precision.
-Additionally, $31.1\%$ of conversations were reassigned to correct categories, ensuring proper alignment with the music-focused benchmark.
-Spam and off-topic content was removed throughout this validation process.
+\textbf{Human Validation.} To ensure conversational quality and audio grounding, four graduate student annotators manually validated $1,623$ conversations.
+Each was categorized as \textit{music}, \textit{pop culture}, or \textit{other}, including YouTube link verification and entity relevance review.
+During this process, $41.3\%$ of URLs were discarded as invalid, while $10.5\%$ were corrected or added through manual verification.
+Entity refinement removed $20.0\%$ of irrelevant entities and recovered $0.3\%$ of missing entities, improving overall precision.
+Additionally, $31.1\%$ of conversations were reassigned to the correct categories, ensuring proper alignment with the music-focused benchmark.
+Spam and off-topic content were removed throughout this validation process.
 For the final MusiCRS benchmark, we retained only the conversations classified as \textit{music}, resulting in $477$ high-quality music-focused conversational threads.